DottorZini/zini-starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.renault.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My work and research aims to to make vehicles smarter and safer.
+bio: My work and research aim is to make vehicles smarter and safer.

 # Interests to show in About widget
 interests: